31 Questions to Ask Before Joining a Country Club

 What Other Questions Should You Ask About Country Club Membership?

-There you go, 31 questions you should ask yourself and/or the club before joining a country club.
+There you go, 31 questions you should ask yourself and/or the club before joining a country club (and a few other things you should know).

 What did I miss?
 Drop a comment on some of the most important questions you think golfers should ask before joining a new club.